koi-as/basicSnakeGame/README.md

 The other feature I wanted to add was a reset function that allowed me to play again without erasing the localStorage highscore.
 To do this, I created a button with a function that reset all related variable back to default setting and re-initiated the gameplay loop.

 This took a while because I kept finding bugs such as speed persisted between games, snake length wouldn't reset, among other things.
-Now it should be working perfectly fine, my basic little snake game :)
+Now it should be working perfectly fine, my basic little snake game which you can play here: https://koi-as.github.io/basicSnakeGame/

+Have fun :)